esheldon/gmix_meds/runconfig/README.txt

           seeing?
         - looks the same

-    - running with multi-epoch to see if I have consistency
+    - repurposing again, running with multi-epoch to see if I have consistency